 The main morgue consists of four workstations, each designed to further a dynamic work environment in which examinations can be carried out with maximum efficiency.
-A separate major case morgue, a teaching morgue capable of seating 45 students, and a two-station isolation/biohazard morgue were included in the new construction.
+A separate major case morgue and a two-station isolation/biohazard morgue were included in the new construction.
 The morgue also contains two holding areas, each capable of holding fifty bodies; one of the areas is dedicated to incoming cases only, while the other holds bodies awaiting release.